UKHO/admiralty-design-system/CONTRIBUTING.md

 ## Pull Request Process

-When contributing to the design system please ensure that you create a branch off of `master` and then create a PR with a description that outlines the changes that you have made.
+When contributing to the design system please ensure that you create a branch off of `main` and then create a PR with a description that outlines the changes that you have made.
 Creating a PR ensures that you get fast feedback on your code from the Code owners and the UX team.

 ## Development